-If you’ve accumulated a host of guitar pedals and you’ve mastered how to use them to the best effect and you’re ready to take your show on the road, or at least to that gig downtown, now all you need is a way to transport and quickly set up your rig at your gig.
-In short, you need a pedal board.
+If you’ve accumulated a lot of guitar pedals and you’ve mastered how to use them and you’re ready to take your show on the road, now all you need is a way to transport and quickly set up your rig at your gig.
+In short, you need a pedalboard.

-- Buy the board and case, but add your pedals at home – great option that still looks and works great but allows you the freedom to customize the configuration
+You could obviously buy one pre-made – it’ll cost more, but works well and looks good.
+Or, you could buy the board and case, but add your pedals at home.
+This is a great option that still looks and works great but allows you the freedom to customize the configuration.
+Or, if you’re feeling really ambitious, you could even build it from scratch!

 - An angled board is more convenient to use and makes for fewer unintentional gaffs during your performance.